NuriddinovMA/Charm/README.md

 ```
 As ending, the Charm creates in "testdataset" the folders "pre/TEST" with:

-- the files "TEST.5000.stat", "TEST.5000.binCov" and the folder "TEST.5000" containing files "TEST.5000.<chr1>.<chr2>.allCon"
+- the files "TEST.5000.stat", "TEST.5000.binCov" and the folder "TEST.5000" containing files "TEST.5000.{chr1}.{chr2}.allCon"

-- the files "TEST.50000.stat", "TEST.50000.binCov" and the folder "TEST.50000" containing files "TEST.50000.<chr1>.<chr2>.allCon"
+- the files "TEST.50000.stat", "TEST.50000.binCov" and the folder "TEST.50000" containing files "TEST.50000.{chr1}.{chr2}.allCon"

-- the files "pab.TEST.<resolution_pab>.stat", "pab.TEST.<resolution_pab>.binCov" and the folder "pab.TEST.<resolution_pab>" containing files "Tpab.TEST.<resolution_pab>.<chr1>.<chr2>.allCon"
+- the files "pab.TEST.{resolution_pab}.stat", "pab.TEST.{resolution_pab}.binCov" and the folder "pab.TEST.{resolution_pab}" containing files "Tpab.TEST.{resolution_pab}.{chr1}.{chr2}.allCon"

-where <chr1> and <chr2> are the chromosome names and <resolution_pab> is the resolution from [global] section, "resolution_pab" key.
+where {chr1} and {chr2} are the chromosome names and {resolution_pab} is the resolution from [global] section, "resolution_pab" key.

 ### 2) The establish of database of randomized wild-type contacts, IF the reference database was performed:
 ```